austinhyde/boilerplates/README.md

   - Generates an `index.html` on its own, instead of using a handmade one.
 Because we live in the future.
 Maybe I'll consider changing both of these at some point.
   - Outputs to `./dist` instead of `./public/build`
 - `global.scss` is imported from `App.svelte` instead of `index.html`
 - Uses webpack instead of rollup.
 Maybe some day I'll make some rollup boilerplates, but webpack is what I'm familiar with.
 Plus, it would seem that HMR with rollup is a controversial subject, and HMR is the best thing since jquery.
 HMR seems to just work as expected out of the box with webpack.
-The downside is that

 ## Boilerplate: run-script-docker